-North Wokingham SDL is a major opportunity to deliver an infrastructure rich and high quality urban extension to Wokingham town.
-The location is identified in the Wokingham Borough Core Strategy as being capable of accommodating around 1,500 new dwellings with associated transport, green and community infrastructure.
-The development has the potential to create a series of well connected extensions to the existing communities along with enhanced services and extensive public open space.
+South of the M4 SDL is a major opportunity to deliver infrastructure rich and high quality extensions to Shinfield, Spencers Wood and Three Mile Cross.
+The location is identified in the Wokingham Borough Core Strategy as being capable of accommodating around 2,500 new dwellings with associated transport, green and community infrastructure.
+The development has the potential to create a series of well connected extensions to the three villages along with enhanced services and extensive public open space.